Nice and Smooth (album)

-Nice & Smooth is the debut studio album by American hip-hop duo Nice & Smooth from The Bronx, NY.
+Nice & Smooth is the debut studio album by American hip-hop duo Nice & Smooth, from The Bronx, NY.
 It was released on May 16, 1989, via Fresh Records and Sleeping Bag Records.
 The album is notable for its sense of humor and comedy rhymes.
-The release singles of the album are "Early to Rise" and "Funky for You".
-This was the duo's only release on Fresh/Sleeping Bag Records before it signed with Def Jam Recordings sub-label RAL Records.
-It was included in The Sources "100 Best Rap Albums".
+The singles were "Early to Rise" and "Funky for You".
+It is included in The Sources "100 Best Rap Albums".
 It was one of three titles acquired by Priority Records when Sleeping Bag went out of business in 1992.